The Student Success Network is here to help you through your time at Michener.

 - How can I be mindful of my own mental health?

-The Mental Health First Aid (Standard) virtual course can help you find answers to these questions.
+The SSN Mental Health First Aid (MHFA) Standard Certificate virtual course can help you find answers to these questions.
 After taking this course you will gain the knowledge, skills and confidence to reach out and support others around mental health in the workplace, school, your communities, and with family and friends.

-SSN is proud to offer Mental Health First Aid (MHFA) Standard Virtual Training in the Fall 2021 and Winter 2022 semesters.
+SSN is proud to offer SSN Mental Health First Aid (MHFA) Standard Certificate Virtual Training in the Fall 2022 and Winter 2023 semesters.
 Want more information?

 At a glance: